rpetit3/camlhmp/README.md

 with the tools necessary tools to create and maintain their own schemas.
 This I believe will ensure the schemas remain up to date with the latest developments in its respective field.

-Additionally, this really aroses from a practical need to streamline my maintenance of multiple organism typing tools.
+Additionally, this really arose from a practical need to streamline my maintenance of multiple organism typing tools.
 Long-term maintenance of these tools is a challenge, and I think `camlhmp` will help me to keep them up-to-date and consistent.